-The WIDA Secure Portal (portal.wida.us) is the home of the ACCESS for ELLs training courses you need to complete to become a certified ACCESS for ELLs test administrator.
-In the WIDA Secure Portal, you also have access to the Download Library, where you can find secure resources like recorded webinars, technical reports, and test materials for some WIDA assessments.
+The WIDA Secure Portal is the home of the ACCESS for ELLs training courses you need to complete to become a certified ACCESS for ELLs test administrator.
+In the WIDA Secure Portal, you also have access to secure resources like recorded webinars, and test materials for some WIDA assessments.